Charge qubits in the USC regime for quantum state transfer: Two-oscillator model

 \section{Two-oscillator model}

 In this section, we show that there exists a fundamental limit for the coupling strength between two harmonic systems.
-For doing so, we consider the circuit depicted in Fig.~\ref{fig01}(a), and we change the Josephson junction of the CPB by a linear inductor $L_J$, and remove the gate voltage $V_{g}$.
+For doing so, we consider the circuit depicted in Fig.~\ref{model}(a), and we change the Josephson junction of the CPB by a linear inductor $L_J$, which allows us to gauge out both the gate voltage $V_{g}$ completely.
 The Hamiltonian for this system reads